 Size and weight

 Norwegian Cat is a good climber.
-They can easily reach at the top point of home.
+They can easily reach the top point of the home.
 They can learn quickly and has an alert nature.
 It has a quite voice.
 But they only develop a loud voice when they are hungry.
 They also raise his voice when they ignored and kept them with a dog.
 They have a great energy level.
-Norwegian Forest cats are very friendly with the children and other pet.
+Norwegian cats are very friendly with the children and other pet.
 They love to receive attention from the children.

 Children And Other Pets

-Norwegian Forest Cat have some health problems which is genetic in nature.
+These cats have some health problems which is genetic in nature.

 Glycogen Storage Disease IV: This disease affects the metabolism of glucose.
 With this disease most kittens are stillborn or die within few hours of birth.
 A DNA test is available that can identify the carrier of this disease.